 Scope

-This WI will cover the non-repudiation challenges in Permissioned Distributed Ledgers, the non-repudiation strategies/ technologies, and their viability in PDLs.
+The present document will cover the non-repudiation challenges in Permissioned Distributed Ledgers, the non-repudiation strategies/ technologies, and their viability in PDLs.
 It will also define the limitations in non-repudiation strategies in PDLs and possible future directions.

-The current document discusses PDL based end-to-end architecture that provides non-repudiation.
+The present document discusses PDL based end-to-end architecture that provides non-repudiation.
 This includes non-repudiation for input and output data for a PDL, such as external PDLs and smart contracts.

 References